open-telemetry/opentelemetry-dotnet/docs/public/sdk/Prerequisites.md

     Hello World!
     ```

-1. Install the `OpenTelemetry.Exporter.Console` package
+1. Install the latest `OpenTelemetry.Exporter.Console` package

     ```sh
     dotnet add package --prerelease OpenTelemetry.Exporter.Console
     ```

-Now that you have a working .NET console application you can follow the next
+Congratulations!
+You have a working .NET console application.

-steps for the kind of telemetry you wish to add: logs, metrics, traces.
+Follow the getting started guides to add telemetry to your project.